adobe-apiplatform/umapi-documentation/en/api/ErrorRef.md

 * **error.usergroup.command.missing.arguments**
     * usergroup command action
-    * No users or PLCs found to associate with the user group.
+    * No users or profiles found to associate with the user group.

 * **error.country.invalid**
     * create